jgm/gitit/README.markdown

 Acknowledgements
 ================

+A number of people have contributed patches:

-Gwern Branwen helped to optimize Gitit.
-Simon Michael contributed the patch for RST support.
-Henry Laxen helped with the apache proxy instructions.
+- Gwern Branwen helped to optimize gitit.
+- Simon Michael contributed the patch adding RST support.
+- Henry Laxen added support for password resets and helped with the apache proxy instructions.
+- Anton van Straaten made the process of page generation more modular by adding Gitit.ContentTransformer.
+- Robin Green helped improve the plugin API and interface.
+- Justin Bogner improved the appearance of the preview button.

-The visual layout is shamelessly borrowed from Wikipedia.
+Gitit's default visual layout is shamelessly borrowed from Wikipedia.
 The stylesheets are influenced by Wikipedia's stylesheets and by the bluetrip CSS framework (see BLUETRIP-LICENSE).
 Some of the icons in `img/icons` come from bluetrip as well.